 Traditional Spanish gazpacho is easy to make, super healthy, bursting with flavour, and absolutely delicious!
-It’s usually served as an appetizer in a small bowl with toppings, or from a glass as a drink.
+Serve as an appetizer in a small bowl with toppings, or from a glass as a drink.
 Either way, it really hits the spot on a hot day!

-- 6-7 medium tomatoes use vine-ripened when possible, and don’t use the green salad tomatoes!
+- 6-7 Tomato medium, use vine-ripened when possible, and don’t use the green salad tomatoes!

 - 1 green pointed pepper

 - 1 cucumber

 - 60 ml Extra Virgin Olive Oil quality is important

 - 1 splash Sherry vinegar – Vinagre de Jerez although red or white wine vinegar can be substituted

 - Optional toppings: e.g. diced green apple diced onion, diced pepper, croutons, & hard-boiled eggs

 - Wash and dry all of the vegetables very well—if you prefer to peel the tomatoes you can, although I usually leave the skin on.

 - Cut the tomatoes into 4 slices (leaving the core behind) and put into your blender.